Justintime50/build-project/README.md

 ## Prerequisites

-Build Project requires the following for certain pieces of the tool.
+Build Project requires the following for certain features of the tool.
 Without them, your builds may fail.

 - Git
 - Node/NPM
 - PHP/Composer
+- Python
 - Curl

 ## Install